MarcosEsparza/engineering-portfolio/README.md

 ### Overview

 - Leading aerodynamic design and fin-can development for FAST’s 10,000-ft COTS rocket for IREC.
 - Designing a modular fin-can and airframe to safely reach ~10,000 ft on an L-class motor while maintaining ≥1.5× flutter margin and competition-typical stability, with a focus on fin geometry, flutter and stability analysis, and recovery/avionics integration.
+- Treating the project like a small field system: tracking loads, margins, and interfaces in CAD and documentation so the hardware is safe, repeatable, and easy for the team to build.

 ### Technical Scope